aloyrs/pet-marketplace/README.md

 # Key tradeoffs

-- Used `useState` for modal views for the details page and inquiry page (for faster development) instead of URL-based routing (which would allow users to share link to a specific pet's details or inquiry form)
+- Used modal views for the details page and inquiry page (for faster development) instead of URL-based routing (which would allow users to share link to a specific pet's details or inquiry form)

 # Future improvements